-1 Holders of Allowed Claims not previously required to include in their taxable income any accrued 2 but unpaid interest on an Allowed Claim may be treated as receiving taxable interest, to the extent 3 any consideration they receive under the Plan is allocable to such accrued but unpaid interest.
-4 Holders previously required to include in their taxable income any accrued but unpaid interest on an 5 Allowed Claim may be entitled to recognize a deductible loss, to the extent that such accrued but 6 unpaid interest is not satisfied under the Plan.
-Holders should consult their own tax advisors 7 8 concerning the allocation of consideration received in satisfaction of their Allowed Claims and the ° 9 federal income tax treatment of accrued but unpaid interest.
-10 d) Character of Gain or Loss.
-11 The character of any gain or loss as long-term or short-term capital gain or loss or as ordinary 12 income or loss recognized by a holder of Allowed Claims under the Plan will be determined by a 13 number of factors, including, but not limited to, the status of the holder, the nature of the Allowed 14 Claim in such holder's hands, the purpose and circumstances of its acquisition, the holder's holding 15 16 period of the Allowed Claim, and the extent to which the holder previously claimed a loss, bad debt 10 deduction or charge to a reserve for bad debts with respect to the Allowed Claim.
-In this regard, 18 section 582(c) of the IRC provides that the sale or exchange of a bond, debenture, note or certificate, 19 or other evidence of indebtedness by a bank or certain other financial institutions, will not be 20 considered the sale or exchange of a capital asset.
-Accordingly, any gain recognized by such creditors 21 as a result of the implementation of the Plan will be ordinary income.
-22 In general, if a creditor holds a Debt Claim as a capital asset, any gain recognized will be 23 classified as capital gain, except to the extent of interest (including accrued market discount, if any, 24 25 as described below), and any loss required to be recognized will be classified as capital loss.
-Such 26 gain or loss will be long-term with respect to Debt Claims for which the creditor's holding period is 27 more than one year.
-There is a favorable tax rate applied to long-term capital gains for non-corporate 28 holders.
-Any capital losses realized generally may be used by a corporate holder only to offset capital - 90 - NEW WORLD DISCLOSURE STATEM
+Distributions received in respect of Allowed Claims will be allocated first to the principal amount of such Allowed Claims, with any excess allocated to accrued but unpaid interest.
+However, there is no assurance that the IRS will respect such allocation for federal income tax purposes.
+Holders of Allowed Claims not previously required to include in their taxable income any accrued but unpaid interest on an Allowed Claim may be treated as receiving taxable interest, to the extent any consideration they receive under the Plan is allocable to such accrued but unpaid interest.
+Holders previously required to include in their taxable income any accrued but unpaid interest on an Allowed Claim may be entitled to recognize a deductible loss, to the extent that such accrued but unpaid interest is not satisfied under the Plan.
+Holders should consult their own tax advisors concerning the allocation of consideration received in satisfaction of their Allowed Claims and the federal income tax treatment of accrued but unpaid interest.

+d) Character of Gain or Loss.

+The character of any gain or loss as long-term or short-term capital gain or loss or as ordinary income or loss recognized by a holderHolder of Allowed Claims under the Plan will be determined by a number of factors, including, but not limited to, the status of the holderHolder, the nature of the Allowed Claim in such holderHolder's hands, the purpose and circumstances of its acquisition, the holderHolder's holding period of the Allowed Claim, and the extent to which the holderHolder previously claimed a loss, bad debt deduction or charge to a reserve for bad debts with respect to the Allowed Claim.
+In this regard, section 582(c) of the IRC provides that the sale or exchange of a bond, debenture, note or certificate, or other evidence of indebtedness by a bank or certain other financial institutions, will not be considered the sale or exchange of a capital asset.
+Accordingly, any gain recognized by such creditors as a result of the implementation of the Plan will be ordinary income.

+In general, if a creditor holds a Debt Claim as a capital asset, any gain recognized will be classified as capital gain, except to the extent of interest (including accrued market discount, if any, as described below), and any loss required to be recognized will be classified as capital loss.
+Such gain or loss will be long-term with respect to Debt Claims for which the creditor's holding period is more than one year.
+There is a favorable tax rate applied to long-term capital gains for non-corporate holders.
+Any capital losses realized generally may be used by a corporate holder only to offset capital gains, and by an individual holder only to the extent of capital gains plus \$3,000 of other income.